Olga Lucia Alvarez

 Peg Bowen, Support Member since 2012.
 In this non-ordained position, she provides administrative and logistical skills to the organization and events.
 Involved with women priests movement since 2006 and parish ministry for more than 35 years, Peg has coordinated ecumenical retreats, directed charismatic prayer groups, chaired the Social Committee providing hospitality for the parish and been a member of Parish Council and an Extraordinary Minister of Holy Communion.
 Peg lives with her husband, Bob, in Northern Virginia and is part of a large and loving family.

-Silvia Brandon Pérez was born in Cuba, and emigrated in 1960.
+Silvia Brandon Pérez was born in Cuba; emigrated in 1960.
 Her family moved to the Dominican Republic and was evacuated during the civil war in the DR. Admitted to the University of Puerto Rico at 17, she participated in protests against the Vietnam War, racism and vivisection.
-She is a student of ecumenical theology and Eastern mysticism, and a critic of Empire in its many guises.
-A homeless and immigration advocate, she fights mass imprisonment and deportation, human rights abuses and environmental depredation.
+She is a student of ecumenical theology and Eastern mysticism.
+Silvia is a homeless and immigration advocate.
+She fights mass imprisonment and deportation, human rights abuses and environmental depredation.
 She is a translator and interpreter for social justice issues, mother and grandmother, retired attorney, singer/songwriter.
+Silvia was ordained a deacon May 25, 2015 and a priest, April 8, 2017.

 Cheryl Bristol, lesbian by birth, Catholic by choice, ministers in SE, Michigan.
 Ordained priest 2007.